Leasey.AI

 Platform account setup: Zillow, Apartments.com, Facebook Marketplace

-Security deposit confirmation (Texas has no statutory limit, typically one month)
+Security deposit confirmation (Texas has no statutory limit; market standard is one month’s rent)

 Flood disclosure verification per Texas H.B.
 531